-- Increased frequency and severity of extreme weather events. - More rapid and disruptive carbon price increases. - Demand changes and trade barriers. - Rapid scale-up of renewables leads to supply bottlenecks and companies competing for resources. - Failure to adopt low-carbon technologies.
+- Increased frequency and severity of extreme weather events. - More rapid and disruptive carbon price increases. - A large drop in demand for fossil fuels especially coal and oil. - Rapid scale-up of renewables leads to supply bottlenecks and companies competing for resources. - Failure to adopt low-carbon technologies.

-- Business interruptions and impact on profits, economic impacts, damage to infrastructure and supply chain issues from extreme weather events. - In some extreme cases, may lead to delays in loan payments for some corporate and government bonds. - Significant economic and profit losses for companies and governments that don't respond to technological changes.
+- Business interruptions and impact on profits, economic impacts, damage to infrastructure and supply chain issues from extreme weather events. - Carbon price increases could have financial implications for global bond indices and make it harder for companies to manage risk. - Change in demand patterns could have potentially large financial repercussions at a global bond index level, depending on companies' management of risk. - Significant economic and profit losses for companies that don't respond to technological changes. - Companies competing for limited resources could negatively affect valuations.

+Terms explained

-Terms explained Carbon pricing
+Carbon pricing